user-vi/JavaAsASecondLanguage/lecture04/slides/lecture04.md

 - Web Service with Spring Boot
 - Testing HTTP Services

+---
 ## REST
 **REST** (Representational State Transfer) architecture style, where services communicate over **HTTP**.
-There are also some restrictions on how services must use HTTP for communication
+There are also some restrictions on how services must use HTTP for communication.

 ---
 ## REST API
 REST API is a common way for services to publish their functionality for other services.

+---
 ### REST API Examples:
 **Twitter:** [https://dev.twitter.com/rest/public](https://dev.twitter.com/rest/public)
 **Github:** [https://developer.github.com/v3/](https://developer.github.com/v3/)

 ---
 ## Java HTTP Client
 - HTTP
 - REST